USCbiostats/PM566/website/content/assignment/10-lab.md

 dbListTables(con)
 ```

-TIP: Use can use the following QUERY to see the structure of a table
+TIP: You can use the following QUERY to see the structure of a table

 ```sql